BUFFALO Search Results: “cities”

 ON JUN 13, 2013

-After an experimental phase in her youth, Shawna Olsten longed for a marketing spot in the action sports industry.
-She only had one, tiny stiplulation: she had to do so in the city of Vancouver.
+In Leave My Heart in Vancouver from PechaKucha Night Vancouver Vol. 28, After an experimental phase in her youth, Shawna Olsten longed for a marketing spot in the action sports industry.
+She only had one, tiny stipulation: she had to do so in the city of Vancouver.
 Here Shawna speaks of her trials, triumphs, but mostly her gratitude to the city that raised her.

 BY IVÁN GUERRERO